jyyang5/mu_mu_lambda-ES/README.md

       3. one potential way out is to adapt the length scale factor (probably a length scale adaptation mechanism).The length scale factor 8 seems to be highly biased on quadratic sphere.
 But from previous experiment I have no idea what the relation might be.
 I thought it could be related to the complexity of the test function.

+- 20181023
+    - Success rate (48% for mml-ES)
+        - Gnenerate one direction
+        - (1+1) generate one direction (take step only when good)
+        - mml generate the gradient (always make the step)
+        - Step is bad every other iteration
+        - Reject the step
+    - Rejecting steps (cannot be slower how much gives)

+        - Every other step is bad
+        - Could try what Arash did in step size adaptation

+    - Impact of population(lambda) on noise-to-signal ratio(model error)

+        how error depends on lambda (how model error depend on lambda)
+        - Plot model error over lambda

+    - Success rate use plot Histogram improvement(pdf) Difference of current centroid compared with previous centroid divide by R* derivative (R is the distance to optimal)
+          - linear: R
+          - quadratic: 2R^2
+          - cubic: 3*R^3

+    - CSA
+        - Just change the coefficients
+        - Try the latest one see if improvements